 “Four distinct boroughs make up South of El Monte, offering untold variety for homeowners”.

-Rancho and Loyola Corners are the smallest of the four neighborhoods but are the commercial cornerstones in South of El Monte.
-The al fresco Rancho Shopping Center is top pick of residents from the Central Los Altos and Country Club while the small businesses and shops in Loyola Corners along Fremont Avenue serve as an ancillary downtown.
+Rancho and Loyola Corners are the smallest of the four neighborhoods but are the commercial cornerstones in the South of El Monte.
+The Al Fresco Rancho Shopping Center is a top pick of residents from the Central Los Altos and Country Club while the small businesses and shops in Loyola Corners along Fremont Avenue serve as an ancillary downtown.

-The streets of Loyola Corners and Rancho are quiet and tree-lined while the homes are mainly 1950’s ranch style on spacious ¼ to ½-acre lots.
-Residents of these boroughs tend to stay put, choosing remodelling over trading up.
+The streets of Loyola Corners and Rancho are quiet and tree-lined while the homes are mainly 1950s ranch-style on spacious ¼ to ½-acre lots.
+Residents of these boroughs tend to stay put, choosing to remodel over trading up.
 A significant number of homes have undergone tasteful and traditional architectural renovation.
 As such, there is minimal real estate activity in these two areas.

 - Unique personality in each sub-borough